Qard/GECK/README.md

 This accepts the same format of definition object as resource().
 But this will apply the supplied definition to the defaults used for all future calls to resource().

 ### listen(port | app)
-You can either specify a port number for you GECK instance to listen to, or you can attach it to an existing express server.
+You can either specify a port number for the GECK instance to listen to, or you can attach it to an existing express server.

 ---